Pocket Symphonies for Lonesome Subway Cars

 Pocket Symphonies for Lonesome Subway Cars is an album by Casiotone for the Painfully Alone, released in 2001.
-This album was reissued and remastered in 2005 accompanying Answering Machine Music as a two CD set entitled The First Two Albums by Casiotone for the Painfully Alone.
+This album was reissued and remastered in 2005 accompanying Answering Machine Music as a single CD entitled The First Two Albums.
 The song "Yr Boyfriend" was covered by Welsh indie pop group Los Campesinos! as a b-side to their 2008 single "My Year in Lists".